leahcimali/Comparative-Evaluation-of-Clustered-Federated-Learning-Methods/README.md

 Paper results were done on dataset Mnist, Fashion-Mnist and Kmnist.

-To use Cifar-10 use parameters --dataset cifar10 --nnmodel convolutional.
+To use Cifar-10 use parameters `--dataset cifar10 --nnmodel convolutional`.